chesterwizzle/Haikuverse/README.md

 **Progressive Disclosure:** The app introduces its rich feature set gradually, preventing cognitive overload and fostering intuitive engagement.
 A new user starts with the simple, focused interface of the `HomeScreen`.
 As they engage further, they can explore the multi-faceted toolkits of the `ExploreTab` or the detailed, tabbed interface of the `StarDetailPopup`.
 This approach ensures that users can master core functionalities before encountering more advanced social or creative tools, making the journey feel natural and rewarding rather than overwhelming.
 An example of this is the `StarProgressTracker` on the `HomeScreen`, which only appears after a user has favorited their first creation.
 It progressively reveals the next steps—pairing audio and visuals—guiding new users through the full creative process without cluttering the initial interface, while serving as a handy reminder for experienced users.

 **Creator-Centric Moderation:** Unlike platforms with global, unmoderated feeds, all social interaction in the Haikuverse is contextual and controlled.
 The `StarDetailPopup` serves as a private salon for each creation.
 When a user submits a comment, it is first sanitized by a Gemini harm check and then sent to the star's owner for approval via the `NotificationsScreen`.
 This empowers creators with full control over the discourse surrounding their work.
 They can approve, reject, or even report abusive comments, which automatically blocks the user from their content and creates a moderation ticket.
 This architecture intentionally fosters a respectful and creative community by design, placing the power of curation in the hands of the artists themselves.
+This philosophy of user empowerment culminates in the account deletion feature, which provides the ultimate tool for a user to control their own presence and permanently exit the space if they so choose.

 ### Designed for Humans: An Invitation to Creative Discovery
 The Haikuverse experience begins with a deliberate statement of quality and intent.
 The first thing a new user sees is not a static splash screen, but a living, breathing logo — a dynamic, procedurally generated spirograph animation that is both intricate and mesmerizing.
 This visual manifesto immediately signals that this is no ordinary haiku application and sets a standard for the high-fidelity, multi-sensory journey the user is about to embark on, promising an adventure where technical sophistication and creative expression are deeply intertwined from the very first moment.
 Haikuverse is engineered as a **dynamic partner in creative exploration**, placing the human user at the very heart of an ever-unfolding journey.
 This guiding philosophy —**Designed for Humans**— is not an afterthought but the foundational principle shaping every architectural nuance and feature, fostering intuitive interaction, profoundly augmenting human creative potential, and championing inclusive access.
 It's an endeavor to ignite the spark of curiosity and make the co-creation of unique techno-poetic art an accessible, deeply personal, and endlessly engaging experience.